-Our topic today is VPS hosting — one of the most popular web hosting services right now.
+Our topic today is Best VPS hosting: one of the most popular web hosting services right now.

 VPS stands for virtual private server and depicts an isolated server environment where every customer receives a dedicated amount of system resources with the option to scale easily as their project grows.
 It’s a multi-layered service, and there are many hidden advantages to it.